prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 # WooCommerce Release Schedule

-The schedule can be found [here](https://developer.woocommerce.com/release-calendar/): the page also explains the types of events in the calendar like `Releases`, `Release Candidates (RC)` and `Feature Freeze Dates`.
+The schedule can be found on [this page](https://developer.woocommerce.com/release-calendar/): the page also explains the types of events in the calendar like `Releases`, `Release Candidates (RC)` and `Feature Freeze Dates`.

 While the calendar reflects the events made public, there are specific steps in the release process that are internal,